-For arrangements that aren't low risk, in the Comment field provide:
+For arrangements that are not low risk, in the Comment field provide:

-- details of the restructured arrangement - basis on which the arrangement didn't qualify as low risk under PCG 2018/7.
+- · details of the restructured arrangement - basis on which the arrangement didn't qualify as low risk under PCG 2018/7.

-If your entity has a related party derivative arrangement(s), disclose the outcome you have self-assessed using PCG 2017/4, Schedule 2 for the three most material arrangement(s).
+If your entity has a related party derivative arrangement(s), disclose the outcome you have self-assessed using PCG 2017/4, Schedule 2 for the 3 most material arrangement(s).

-If your entity has a related party derivative arrangement with a higher risk rating than the three already disclosed, you must also disclose this arrangement.
+If your entity has a related party derivative arrangement with a higher risk rating than the 3 already disclosed, you must also disclose this arrangement.
+Each arrangement must be included as a separate disclosure on the RTP schedule.

 Materiality is determined by the hedged item amount in Australian dollar equivalent.

 - Subcategory 1: white zone

 - Subcategory 2: green zone

 - Subcategory 3: blue zone

 - Subcategory 4: yellow zone

 - Subcategory 5: amber zone

 - Subcategory 6: red zone

-- Subcategory 7: if you have not applied Schedule 2.
+- Subcategory 7: red zone, if you have not applied Schedule 2.